 that our lives

-God’s grace, mercy and peace be with you,
+God’s grace, mercy and peace,

-Dr. Anna V. Copeland
+Rev. Dr. Anna V. Copeland